harksys/npmvet/README.md

 ## Renderers

 Renderers are used to dictate how to output the data NPM Vet collects.
-The default is "inlinetable".
+The default is `inlinetable`.

 ### Inline Table